 The corporation needs to be either publicly listed, involved in Investments Priority Plan (IPP) projects which will be approved by the Board of Investments (BOI), or operating in the service and manufacturing sectors.

-The SIRV ID card is renewed on a yearly basis and require that you have investments valid for a period of one year.
+The SIRV ID card is renewed on a yearly basis and requires that you have investments valid for a period of one year.

-Malaysia is, as I often say, one of the most foreign friendly countries in Asia, in terms of foreign ownership regulations.
-Medical care and tuition is tremendously cheap, in comparison to how developed Malaysia is, and living standards.
+Malaysia is, as I often say, one of the most foreign-friendly countries in Asia, in terms of foreign ownership regulations.
+Medical care and tuition are tremendously cheap, in comparison to how developed Malaysia is, and living standards.

 The medical tourism is booming and Malaysia received as many as 921,000 foreign patients in 2016.
 My mother claims that the Swedish healthcare is great, but I doubt.